kodarn/Sparsnas/README.md

 ![Sale at the local store](Docs/SaleAtTheLocalStore.jpg?raw=true "Sale at the local store")

 Now comes a repetitive job; for each sensor, capture the first (scrambled) packet after battery insertion.
-To do this we use our RfCat-script we wrote earlier.
+To do this we use our RfCat-script we wrote earlier, which also highlights differencies using colors.
+The source code is [here](Receiver.using.RfCat/sparsnas_rfcat_raw.py).
 This is what the capture looked like:
 ```
 | S/N          | Len | ID | Cnt | Status | Fixed    | PCnt | AvgTime | PulseCnt | d3 | Crc16 | XOR-Key (applying our algorithm) |
 | -----------: | :-- | :- | :-- | :----- | :------- | :--- | :------ | :------- | :- | :---- | :------------------------------- |